dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 voting power multiplier increases until it is 1 when all sale tokens have been sold.

+:::caution

-_Remark:_ The developer and airdrop neurons are the only neurons that already exist during the decentralization sale.
+The developer and airdrop neurons are the only neurons that already exist during the decentralization sale.
 At this point, the dapp canister(s) are already controlled by the SNS.